Big companies have the luxury of scale. When you sell millions of a product, even a few dollars per unit is a big product development budget.

-In our study, paying less than the market rate for knowledge workers always resulted in increasing cost and risk.
-Often, these low cost knowledge workers never successfully completed the work.
+In our study, paying less than the market rate for knowledge workers always resulted in increased cost and risk.
+Often, these low-cost knowledge workers never successfully completed the work.

 - Less opportunity to learn: less mature processes and decision making

 - Less likely to attract top talent